BaiRuic/Novel-Seq2Seq-Module/README.md

 ## Environment requirement

-The code is implemented on the Win10 system using Python 3.8.The libraries used are as follows
+The code is implemented on the Win10 system using Python 3.8.
+The libraries used are as follows

 ```angular2html
 torch 1.10.1